 There's a word Ruskin invented that we need.
 He called it "ill-th" — the deliberate opposite of wealth.
 Where wealth, for Ruskin, meant life — full-breathed, bright-eyed, happy-hearted human creatures — illth meant everything that economic activity produces that works against life.
 Pollution.
 Degradation.
 Commuting.
 The spiritual emptiness of joyless labour.
 The landfill.
 The self-storage unit.

 Australia holds two dubious honours: the largest average house size in the world, and the second largest amount of self-storage per capita.
 We have so much junk that we have to rent extra buildings to keep it in.
 Every one of those storage units is counted as a positive contribution to GDP.
-Every piece of Amart furniture that falls apart after three years and gets replaced by a piece of Kmart furniture that will fall apart after three years — that's not waste, that's economic growth.
+Every piece of Amart furniture that falls apart after three years and gets replaced by a piece of Kmart furniture that will fall apart after two years — that's not waste, that's economic growth.
 The manufacture of the junk and the disposal of the junk are both measured as productivity.

 Ruskin would call that illth.
 I'd call it something else, but my wife reads this newsletter.